 Journaling Your Way To The Life You Desire

-The title of this post may sound a little like I’m a life coach or in an episode of Iyanla Fix My Life but that aside, I’m hoping that you take this post serious and give journaling a try.
+The title of this post may sound a little like I’m a life coach or in an episode of Iyanla Fix My Life but that aside, I’m hoping that you take this post seriously and give journaling a try.
 I have been writing in my journal for years upon years now.
-I was one of those diary writing teenagers and I guess I transitioned from my diary to a journal probably inspired by a self help book, blog post or meme that I came across.
+I was one of those diary-writing teenagers and I guess I transitioned from my diary to a journal probably inspired by a self-help book, blog post or meme that I came across.

 I was always a big fan of lists because who’s brain can remember everything I want to buy or get done?
 I would literally write lists of all the things I wanted to buy on my summer vacation overseas so I didn’t forget everything.
 Then I would get a quarter of my budget as spending money and be left with figuring out shopping as opposed to eating but that’s a different story for a different day.